In this article

 However, in some cases, these people may feel the opposite the morning after.
-As long as you do not regularly rely on alcohol to reduce anxiety, there may not be anything wrong with being a ‘happy drunk.’
+As long as you do not regularly rely on alcohol to reduce anxiety, there's nothing wrong with being a ‘happy drunk.’

 College students are renowned for blacking out at parties.
 However, constant blackouts can be an early sign of an alcohol use disorder or problem drinking.

-When people cannot stop or control their drinking, they may black out more often than others.
+People who cannot stop or control their drinking may black out more often than others.
 Intoxication can result in riskier behavior, so blackouts can be dangerous.

 It is best to have caring and trustworthy friends around for those who tend to blackout during drinking.
 These kinds of drunks should also avoid excessive drinking.

 Alcohol use can lower our inhibitions.
 For some people who misuse alcohol, this can mean acting in ways they usually would not.